Jon-bon-Jono/RepairKinectRecordings/README.md

 3. Clone this repository and install how?
 4. Test successful installation of Kinect Body Tracking SDK by running: `k4abt_simple_3d_viewer.exe OFFLINE stereo_test.mkv`.
 The `k4abt_simple_3d_viewer.exe` executable can be found in C:\Program Files\Azure Kinect Body Tracking SDK\tools.
 The `stereo_test.mkv` can be found in the shared living lab oneDrive `backup_data\kinect_tests\clean_recordings`
 5. Install ffmpeg from here: [Download FFmpeg](https://ffmpeg.org/download.html)
-6. Unzip Azure-Kinect-Sensor-SDK-develop.zip (this is the source code for the Kinect SDK and you can analyze it to try and understand the expected structure of mkv recordings)
+6. Unzip Azure-Kinect-Sensor-SDK-develop.zip (this is the source code for the Kinect SDK taken from [this repo](https://github.com/microsoft/Azure-Kinect-Sensor-SDK/tree/develop) and you can analyze it to try and understand the expected structure of mkv recordings)